Get Started Free

 Limitations of Google Meet Translation

-• Limited number of supported languages: As of March 2026, the feature is primarily focused on bidirectional translation between English and five major languages: Spanish, French, German, Portuguese, and Italian.
+• Limited number of supported languages today: The generally available feature is primarily focused on bidirectional translation between English and five major languages: Spanish, French, German, Portuguese, and Italian.
+The 70+ language expansion via Gemini 3.5 Live Translate has been announced but remains gated behind private preview, with no confirmed general availability date, pricing, or tier requirements.

 • Processing delay: While designed for "near real-time" translation, there can be an inherent delay in the process.
 This pause, typically a few seconds, is necessary for the system to capture the audio, process it, translate it, and then synthesize the new speech.